stpcoder/mementoLand/README.md

 - Swipe left/right to navigate between different trip worlds
 - See previews of adjacent trips on the edges for smooth navigation
 - Each trip maintains its own collection of miniatures

+## ⚠️ Important Usage Warnings

+- **Before Adding to Land**: If the source image for a memento has an overly large background or includes visible floor/ground, it can disrupt the base land composition.
+Please be mindful of this before pressing "Add to Land."
+- **If You Decide Not to Add**: Simply refresh the page to discard the current generation state.
+If repeated "Regenerate" attempts do not place the memento as desired or produce odd results, a full page refresh is recommended.
+- **Always Use Regenerate When Needed**: If you proceed without pressing "Regenerate" after making adjustments, the existing memento might move, change size, or multiple mementos could be created unintentionally.
+To avoid these issues, please press "Regenerate" before finalizing.

 ## 🏗️ Architecture